 When is McGregor vs Poirier and how can I watch UFC 264?

+What time is Conor McGregor vs Dustin Poirier and how can I watch UFC 264?

 Rivals will complete their trilogy in a packed Las Vegas arena, with the score one apiece heading into the biggest fight of the year